 But almost all of those still require you to send people back to SOMETHING and it usually isn’t a homepage with just some information.

-Blog posts give you the opportunity to do seven magical things:
+Blog posts give you the opportunity to do five magical things:

 - Help your audience

 1. Helping Your Audience

 Too many people go into the mindset of building an online business simply thinking how can they make money and the answer is always the same: help people.